-Following on from yesterday’s Youth Violence Commission, I met with the new Borough Commander, Chief Superintended Rob Jones, for an introductory chat to discuss the merging of Westminster, Hammersmith & Fulham and Kensington & Chelsea in to the Central West Basic Command Unit (BCU), as well as some of the constituency issues our offices can work together on in the coming weeks and months.
+Following on from yesterday’s Youth Violence Commission meeting, I met with the new Borough Commander, Chief Superintended Rob Jones, for an introductory chat to discuss the merging of Westminster, Hammersmith & Fulham and Kensington & Chelsea in to the Central West Basic Command Unit (BCU), as well as some of the constituency issues our offices can work together on in the coming weeks and months.

 During our chat, we spoke on a range of issues, and despite the problems presented by the closure of Belgravia police station, moped enabled crime, aggressive begging and rough sleeping, I was encouraged by Ch Supt Jones’ optimism that the police in Westminster are well placed to meet these challenges and produce positive results.